Vehicle Information

 Will the loose parts displayed in the photos be included in the purchase?

-You may indicate your desire for the loose parts when arranging shipping.
-Due to the transportation process, we cannot guarantee that loose parts shown in the photos will be included with the vehicle.
+You may indicate your desire to purchase the loose parts when arranging shipping.
+Due to the transportation process, we cannot guarantee that loose parts displayed in the photos will be included with the vehicle as part of our loose parts policy.

 What does "Engine Start" and "Runs and Drives" mean?